gitpoap/gitpoap-backend/docs/Auth.md

 if the Refresh Token the client sent was valid.

-**Note:** If you attempt to use the old Refresh Token again you will invalidate your login and you will have to log in via GitHub again.
+**Note:** If you attempt to use the old Refresh Token again you will invalidate your login and you will have to log in GitHub again.

 ## Some Additional Reading